fugu137/DVDRipToMKV/README.md

 # DVDRipToMKV
-Batch Convert DVD-Rip to MKV using Windows PowerShell and MakeMKV.
+Batch-convert DVD-Rip to MKV using Windows PowerShell and MakeMKV

 ### Requirements
 * Windows PowerShell.